 Image by Peter Stuckings Getty Images

 Take time to appreciate the stone carvings, many by noted local artists such as I Gusti Nyoman Lempad.
-On many nights you can watch a dance performance here.

 Just north, Pura Marajan Agung is the private temple for the royal family.
 The compound across from the palace has a magnificent banyan tree, and is also used as a residence for the family.